 Camp Routine

 Campsites.
 There are 257 campsites officially listed in an inventory compiled by the National Park in 2014.
 This is a reference only as campsites change with water levels, side canyon floods and sandbar formation.
 All camping must be below the historic high water zone.
-There are rated by size.
+They are rated by size.

 Toilet Procedure.
 Urination directly into the river is encouraged.
 All trips must provide a portable toilet (groover) for feces and toilet paper (but absolutely no urine).
-Chlorox powder is used to control odor.
+Chlorox powder is used to control odour.
 Only one boat got heavier as the trip proceeded.

 Hand washing and hygiene.
-Rules were strict to prevent cross contamination and disease spread.
+Rules were strict to prevent cross-contamination and disease spread.
 Hand washing stations at the toilet and food consumption areas were to be used before serving food.
-A four-station dish washing station produced sterilized dishes.
+A four-station dishwashing station produced sterilized dishes.

-Soap for bathing could only be used in the river (cold) and best done in the heat of the day.
+Soap for bathing could only be used in the river (cold) and was best done in the heat of the day.
 Solar showers were not so useful as they too must be used over the river.

 Every meal had common components.
-Breakfast had cereals, bread, fresh fruit, bread, jams, honey and peanut butter, orange juice, all varieties of tea, hot chocolate and all the coffee you could drink (with half and half, 2%, almond and rice milks!).
+Breakfast had cereals, bread, fresh fruit, bread, jams, honey and peanut butter, orange juice, tea, hot chocolate and all the coffee you could drink (with half and half, 2%, almond and rice milk!).
 This was in addition to entres often including bacon, sausage, pancakes, French toast, eggs, breakfast burritos and Egg McRivers (breakfast muffin, ham, egg, cheese).
 No detail was missed.
 Dinner always had a salad and some form of dessert.
 Soft drinks were free.
 A variety of alcohol could be purchased pre-trip.
 It was cooled with river water.

 What follows is a day-by-day guide to our trip.